 One kinetic procurement platform

-Leaders with a vision for centralized procurement are facing the challenge of a disparate collective of legacy systems and processes that are at the heart of inefficiency for procurement teams.
+Leaders with a vision for centralised procurement are facing the challenge of a disparate collective of legacy systems and processes that are at the heart of inefficiency for procurement teams.
 Subit Mathew, managing director, Deloitte Consulting LLP, submits that kinetic procurement activates that vision by leveraging SAP's central procurement application, which is a set of six core capabilities.
 Kinetic procurement gives companies the ability to centrally manage requisitions, centrally orchestrate procurement, central sourcing, central contracts and finally invoicing and analytics.

 One platform where you can do everything also means data is in a single place, enabling companies to connect the dots across contracts, requisitions, transactions and so on.
-That, says Panakanti, allows the function to “intelligently examine the data and contribute to the spend management of the organization overall.”
+That, says Panakanti, allows the function to “intelligently examine the data and contribute to the spend management of the organisation overall.”

 Suppliers have the potential to become procurement business partners, says Kumbhare.
 Companies that embrace them as such, while having the right platform, can tap into better inventory management and ultimately help improve the supply chain.
 It can also widen the supplier network.
-“The moment we enable supplier collaboration, it instantly connects an organization to a wider range of suppliers across the globe, and the power of global negotiation.”
+“The moment we enable supplier collaboration, it instantly connects an organisation to a wider range of suppliers across the globe, and the power of global negotiation.”

 Suppliers as business partners can also mean the difference when recovering from disruption.
 To Mathew, it means risk mitigation.
 Take shortages in raw materials as an example.
 “The ease of collaboration, processes and technologies built collaboration allow companies to pivot to another supplier, an alternate source of supply, or to work with their supplier to figure out how to build up capacity for the raw materials required.”